 First day of Sukkot 2019Monday, October 14, 2019

 Note: Jewish holidays begin at sundown the day before the date specified for the holiday.

-Other holidays in September 2015 in United Kingdom
+Other holidays in September 2018 in the United Kingdom

 - Rosh Hashana – Monday, September 10, 2018

 - Ganesh Chaturthi – Wednesday, September 12, 2018